-Prerequisite: CT100 or taken concurrently

-This course introduces students to the use, safety, care, and maintenance of special tools and equipment for basic cold water supply (pipes, fittings, valves, safety devices, appliances), and safety devices, appliances), and drainage systems (sewers, drains, vents, traps, test, and maintenance).
+Prerequisite: CT100 or taken concurrently This course introduces students to the use, safety, care, and maintenance of special tools and equipment for basic cold water supply (pipes, fittings, valves, safety devices, appliances), anddrainage systems (sewers, drains, vents, traps, test, and maintenance).
 Students will be eligible to acquire online certification through the National Occupational Competency Institute (NOCTI).

-- Identify the various plumbing valves and devices. - 2.
+- 1. Identify the various plumbing valves and devices. - 2.
 Explain water distribution and drainage systems. - 3.
 Demonstrate the safe and proper use of plumbing tools and equipment. - 4.
 Maintain and repair water and drainage systems.